-These are people who have completed their career in paid employment and/or child rearing.
+These are people who have completed their career in paid

+- 2.2 This view is supported in the National Service Framework for Older People1 places older people into three broad categories: - 1.
+Entering old age employment and/or child rearing.
 This is a socially-constructed definition of old age, which, according to different interpretations, includes people as young as 50, or from the official retirement ages.
 These people are active and independent and many remain so into late old age.
 The goals of health and social care policy are to promote and extend healthy active life, and to compress morbidity (the period of life before death spent in frailty and dependency).

-&lt;sup>1 National Service Framework for Older People, Department for Health, March 2001
+1 National Service Framework for Older People, Department for Health, March 2001